-The owner had called two days earlier and said that she would not be attending the appointment because she knew she was a negative energy around her horse.
-The husband had already admitted he had been rough with the horse and he was now shy of all men.
+The owner had called two days earlier and said she would not be attending the appointment because she knew she was negative energy around her horse.
+The husband had already admitted he had been rough with the horse and was now shy of all men.
 “Placing a needle in the horse was a project,” he told me.

-When the owner relinquishes their leadership obligations to the unwilling or unable horse, then something close to anarchy occurs.
+When the owner relinquishes their leadership obligations to the unwilling or unable horse, something close to anarchy occurs.

 The Black Horse

-This very large horse kicks, strikes, bites, lunges, and basically does everything in his power to eject you from the stall.
+This very large horse kicks, strikes, bites, lunges, and does everything in his power to eject you from the stall.
 There was no doubt that he was a dangerous horse.

 The Bottom Line

 However, every art form needs a framework.
-Singing needs an understanding of notes and timing as well as the instrument being played.
-Painting needs to have an understanding of the medium being used and the physics of colors and light.
-And Horsemanship requires knowing certain things and I call the things, The Irrefutable Laws.
+For example, singing requires understanding notes and timing and the instrument played.
+Painting needs to understand the medium used and the physics of colors and light.
+And horsemanship requires knowing certain things, and I call these things “The Irrefutable Laws.”

-Thanks and have a great Thanksgiving,
+Thanks, and have a great Thanksgiving,

 “The Ten Irrefutable Laws Of Horsemanship“